 Make your interview a learning experience

-Here are some suggestions to help you analyze your performance and learn from the experience.
+Here are things you can do to help you analyze how you did and learn from the experience.

 - Write down the interview questions you remember.
 Write down how you answered them.
 How would you answer differently next time?